Nine Home Maintenance Tips Worth Doing

 Spruce Up Your Front Door

-It may seem trivial, but your front door is usually the first close look anyone gets at your home and is worth sprucing up on a yearly basis because of this.
+It may seem trivial, but your front door is usually the first close look anyone gets at your home and is worth sprucing up every year because of this.
 If you have a hardwood door with a natural look, take the time to clean and polish it.
-If it is painted, consider touching it up or repainting it as necessary.
+Consider touching it up or repainting it as necessary if it is painted.

 Buyers like a welcoming, well-maintained front door.
 Have an old door handle that is very weathered?
 Consider upgrading to something that will be visually appealing while also offering good home security.